MaciejakMateusz/CRUD-WebApp/README.md

 sessions, and filters for user management.
 - **HTML/CSS**: Utilized for creating the frontend structure and styling of the web application.
+- **JavaScript**: Helped only with navigating browser history.
+Used on a button.

 ## Functionalities
 The web application includes the following functionalities: